libbitcoin/libbitcoin-consensus/README.md

 # About

 This library includes the following 34 files considered to be bitcoin consensus-critical.
-These files are identical to those used in version 0.10.1 of the Satoshi client with two exceptions.
+These files are identical to those used in version 0.10.2 (and 0.10.1) of the Satoshi client with two exceptions.
 The file `pubkey.cpp` has conditionally-included sections for support of experimental [libsecp256k1](https://github.com/bitcoin/secp256k1) builds against the current library.
 The file `ecwrapper.cpp` has conditional exclusion of the entire file when `secp256k1` is in use.
 These changes are excluded in OpenSSL (consensus) builds.

 ```
 amount.h